-Dr. Joshua Ruland 815-467-3127
+The District's complaint managers are:

+Dr. Rodney Hiser 815-290-7100 ext.
+6005

-Ms. Sarah Massey 815-467-6121
+Ms. Sarah Massey 815-467-6121 ext.
+7018

 USDA Nondiscrimination Statement

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.